intarchboard/program-rfced-future/PossibleGoalsandPointsMade.md

 * Sets strategy?
 * Having an understanding of archival tools is important for the role
 * What technical capabilities should the RFC Editor be expected to have
+* What publishing experience is the RSE expected to have?
 * Responsibility for the RPC and its budget?
 * Authority to impose minimum standards for editing of docs
 * Tooling responsibility?
 * Responsibility to set publishing standards?
-* Compliance with publication standards?
+* Insuring compliance with publication standards?
 * Establishing/overseeing formal processes to determine the value of RFCs to societies?
     * Provides recommendations to make series more accessible to the various audiences?